EdDataScienceEES/tutorial-SarahMorrison6504/index.md

 <a name="section3.1"></a>
 # Challenge!
-So this dataset was probably not the most obvious choice to use for k NN regression, however what if we wanted to look at more than one continuous variable at a time?
+So this dataset was probably not the most obvious choice to use a k NN regression for, however what if we wanted to look at more than one continuous variable at a time?
 For example, what if we wanted to see how temperature change and precipitation change are related.
 The dataset is `climate_data.csv` in the challenge repo which was randomly generated using code in the [`climate.data.Rscript`](https://github.com/EdDataScienceEES/tutorial-SarahMorrison6504/blob/master/datascripts/climate.data.script.R).
 The data contains precipitation (in mm) and temperature change (in °C) values. (as this is dummy data, lets just say this is repeated measurements from one area).
 Try and make a k NN regression analysis for this data to model the relationship between precipitation and temperature change, using what you've learned from this tutorial!!
-Plot these two graphs, one showing the predicted vs actual precipitation change and another to visualise the relationship between temperature change and predicted precipitation change:
+Plot these two graphs, one showing the predicted vs actual precipitation change and another to visualise the relationship between temperature change and precipitation change:

 <img width = '300' height = '400' src = 'https://github.com/user-attachments/assets/e618f57a-4768-4ee5-a463-3544ab3463dd' />